SaxoCatto/KTLT/README.md

 ```
 - For Windows:
 # Instruction
-- Prerequisite: knowing how to play Sudoku, can open your console, compatible Ascii code (optional)
+- Prerequisite: knowing how to play Sudoku, can open your console, compatible Ascii code (I think so)
 - If you want to make a new game, use the # Installing session
 - If you want to continue an unfinished game, move to the directory (default is this whole folder), and invoke Bash with
 ```bash